cesarsalesgomes/dna/README.md

 _First, it was necessary to create a separate Postgres database, and migrate the tables from a Directus application bootstrapped, using the script explained above in the migration session._

-_An example of an initial Directus application can be found in the folder `dna-heroku`_

-_After that, the `dna-heroku` folder was deployed on Github, integrated to a Node.js app on Heroku, and connected to the previously created database via enviroment variable._
+_An example of an initial Directus application can be found in the folder `dna-heroku`, that was deployed on Github, integrated to a Node.js app on Heroku, and connected to the previously created database via enviroment variable._

 **Issues found:**